We study systems with a finite number of degrees of freedom, or a finite volume with a well defined boundary.

 We are interested in cooporate and collective phenomena in such systems which emerge under extreme conditions, e.g., a cold environment or fast excitation.

-A characteristic hallmark of our work is a close interaction with relevant experimental groups.
-To this end we are members of two DFG funded priority programs, GiRyd and QUTIF, for ultracold Rydberg and ultrafast phenomena, respectively.
+Our work aims at advancing theoretical concepts as well as at a close interaction with relevant experimental groups, for which the two DFG funded priority programs GiRyd and QUTIF offer a good platform for ultracold Rydberg and ultrafast phenomena, respectively.